 It’s my second week in Belgrade.
 In my previous post, I wrote about many restoration projects that the city authorities are currently doing in order to improve the way the city looks.
-But, I did not mention one of the biggest and the most ambitious building projects – the Saint Sava Church.
+But, I didn’t mention one of the biggest and the most ambitious building projects – the Saint Sava Church.
 I wrote about this church in my article about Belgrade, so I am not going to repeat any of that now.
 The church is finished on the outside and they are now decorating it inside.
 However, one part of the church has been completely finished.
 The crypt!

 So, I went to the church and took the opportunity to visit the crypt for the first time.

-1. ABOUT THE CRYPT
+ABOUT THE CRYPT

-In addition to religious ceremonies, the crypt is also used for various cultural events, such as exhibitions, gatherings and concerts because of its spectacular acoustic features.
+In addition to religious ceremonies, the crypt is also used for various cultural events, such as exhibitions, gatherings and concerts, because of its spectacular acoustic features.

 Images depict people and events related to the Serbian history.

-Wall frescoes were all painted directly on the walls, in the same technique as traditional fresco painting.
+The wall frescoes were all painted directly on the walls, in the same technique as traditional fresco painting.

-These images resemble medieval Serbian fresco painting.
+These images resemble Serbian medieval fresco painting.

-Ceiling frescoes are various images from the Bible.
+The ceiling frescoes are various images from the Bible.